Updated February 2020

 Similarly, the programs and assessment tasks designed for VCAL students should allow each student to successfully complete the learning program without compromising the expectations of each of the components of the program in accordance with course requirements.
 Specific eligibility criteria apply to the granting of Special Provision for the VCE or VCAL.

 Special Provision is available to students completing the VCE or VCAL for classroom learning, School-based Assessment and VCE external assessments.

 Specific eligibility requirements apply for each type of Special Provision.
+Schools are primarily responsible for determining eligibility and the nature of the provisions granted for

-For classroom learning and School-based Assessment, the school is primarily responsible for determining eligibility and the nature of the provisions granted.
 Schools are encouraged to consult the VCAA if they are unsure about appropriate arrangements.
 The school’s policies and procedures should be clearly documented and communicated to students.
 It is strongly recommended that schools keep records of all decisions made for each student.